keleven-uk/pyWeatherApps/README.md

   -r, --report          Report on the data - finds the monthly highs and lows.
   -Y, --Yreport         Report on the data - finds the yearly highs and lows.
   -A, --Areport         Report on the data - finds the all time highs and lows.
-  -c, --create          Creates the SQLite3 database and tables.
+  -C, --Create          Creates the SQLite3 database and tables.
 [WARNING WILL DROP TABLES IF EXITS].
   -V, --Verbose         Verbose - print more detail.
-  -C, --Config          Print out the config values.
+  -c, --config          Print out the config values.
   -m MONTH, --month MONTH
                         Month of data files.
   -y YEAR, --year YEAR  Year of data files.

- Kevin Scott (C) 2023 :: pyWeatherApp V2023.21
+ Kevin Scott (C) 2023 :: pyWeatherApp V2023.22

 To install dependencies pip -r requirements.txt